Mempool - Bitcoin Transaction Waiting Room

 The mempool expiration time defaults to 336 hours (2 weeks).
 Transactions that remain unmined during this period are automatically removed.
 Additionally, a mempool size cap (default 300 MB) is configured, and when exceeded, transactions with the lowest fees are evicted first.

-RBF (Replace-by-Fee) and CPFP (Child-Pays-for-Parent)
+Adjusting Fees: RBF and CPFP

 Related Concepts